Accessibility

 9.1 Accessible Toilets

-The venue’s in-house toilet facilities located at the north east corner of the venue provides two disabled person’s toilets with a choice of right and left handed transfer.
+The venue’s in-house toilet facilities located at the northeast corner of the venue provides two disabled person’s toilets with a choice of right and left-handed transfer.
 Both are accessed by RADAR locks and via an accessible ramped approach.

 For live music events an additional portable accessible toilet will be provided adjacent to the AVA.

-9.2 Mobile Changing Places toilet
+9.2 Changing Places Toilet Unit

-Where reasonably practicable, a Leeds City Council owned portable Changing Places toilet will be provided for all events.
+Where reasonably practicable, a Leeds City Council owned Changing Places unit will be provided for all events.
 This unit includes a tacking hoist (please contact the council’s event team for more information on hoist type if required as slings will not be provided), height adjustable changing bench, peninsular layout toilet and a height adjustable wash basin.
 This will be accessible by a RADAR lock (a key will be available on site if you do not have one).

 10.Customers with Medical Requirements

-For live music concerts and / or other large scale events, please note that discretional security searching of clothing, bags and other items is a condition of entry to protect everyone’s safety.
+For live music concerts and / or other large-scale events, please note that discretional security searching of clothing, bags and other items is a condition of entry to protect everyone’s safety.
 To avoid any misunderstandings in this respect, please make the gate stewards aware of what medicine, food or drink you require to have with you upon arrival.

 All persons attending an event are requested to make themselves aware of the standard venue terms and conditions prior to arrival at the venue.
 Should you have any specific queries or concerns please contact the council’s events team as section 2 above.